DaaaPaul/hack/README.md

-# nand2tetris
+# Hack
-The nand2tetris program!
+The Hack computer, built from HDL to Tetris!